cfilce/UX-glitch/DOCS.md

 ## Uptime
-The bot will likely go idle on Discord because glitch shutdowns bots after 5min of inactivity.
+The bot will likely go idle if webhooks are not used because glitch shutdowns bots after 5min of inactivity.
 Part of the bot script pings itself to prevent it from getting shut-down.

 It is also recommended to have https://uptimerobot.com/ ping the site every 5min too.